-- A student who earns a less than a 3.0 GPA in any one term. - A student who has 2 consecutive grades of I, F, of WF. - A student who fails to meet the requirements of his/her Probation status. - A student who fails to meet SAP after their warning will be suspended.
+- A student who earns a less than a 2.0 GPA in any one term. - A student who has 2 consecutive grades of I, F, or WF. - A student who fails to meet the requirements of his/her Probation status. - A student who fails to meet SAP after their warning.